surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 This section describes, how to edit existing reports and dashboards.

-Acubi allows user in editing and managing access level, allows  users to make necessary changes to the content such as;
+AcuBi allows user in editing and managing access level, allows  users to make necessary changes to the content such as;

    -  Editing Reports and Dashboards.